 Most people know rosemary as a culinary herb, especially in Italian cuisine.
 However, this herb also has a history of medicinal use, including being reputed to improve memory.
 Of course, many gardeners grow Rosemary ornamentally or just for the lovely fragrance it imparts to the garden.

-For more information on history, growth conditions, culinary and medicinal use please see our Common Rosemary listing and other varieties such as Tuscan Blue
+For more information on history, growth conditions, culinary and medicinal use please see our Common Rosemary listing.

 All information provided on this website is for informational purposes only.
 Please seek professional advice before commencing any treatment.